TimZoet/SOL-manual/modules/material/materials/material_layout.rst

     layout.finalize(desc);

 After finalization, a large number of methods can be used to inspect the material layout and retrieve the created Vulkan objects.
-Wih that information, pipelines and descriptor sets can be constructed.
+With that information, pipelines and descriptor sets can be constructed.